 - Microcornea - may be unilateral or bilateral and the rest of the eye may be normal (although there are reports of associations with optic nerve hypoplasia, scleroderma, cataract formation, iris abnormalities and secondary angle-closure glaucoma).
 It may be associated with fetal alcohol syndrome, Turner syndrome, Ehlers-Danlos syndrome, Weill-Marchesani syndrome, Waardenburg's syndrome, Nance-Horan syndrome and Cornelia de Lange's syndrome.

-- Cornea plana - is a flat cornea: it is a rare bilateral condition which shows autosomal dominant and recessive patterns of inheritance and which is associated with peripheral sclerocornea, severe refractive errors, cataracts and colobomata.
+- Cornea plana - is a flat cornea: this rare bilateral condition shows autosomal dominant and recessive patterns of inheritance and is associated with peripheral sclerocornea, severe refractive errors, cataracts and colobomata.

-- Keratoglobus - is the condition where there is an abnormally steeped, thin, round cornea.
+- Keratoglobus - is an abnormally thin, round cornea.
 It is one of the corneal ectasias (see 'Corneal ectasias', below) and may be associated with Ehlers-Danlos syndrome type IV.

-- Corneal opacities - the cornea may be cloudy at birth for a number of reasons and these babies should always be referred for urgent ophthalmological opinion.
-The opacity may be one of the following:
+The cornea may be cloudy at birth for a number of reasons: these babies should be referred for urgent ophthalmological opinion.
+The opacity may be:

 - Diffuse - caused by congenital glaucoma, birth trauma, fetal alcohol syndrome and, rarely, other causes (small print).

-- Focal and central - caused by birth trauma, Peter's anomaly (a corneal dysgenesis) or neonatal keratitis.
+- Focal and central - caused by birth trauma, Peter's anomaly (corneal dysgenesis) or neonatal keratitis.